Prosecutor Damon Tyner: ‘What’s Going On’ at Intersection of Law and Race

 Over the past three years, I have been asked to speak about race and its tortured relationship to the law on many occasions in different forums.
 I have been asked in my capacity as a former Superior Court Judge who adjudicated cases in the Criminal Division and Family Division, as the current County Prosecutor (the Chief Law Enforcement Officer of Atlantic County), and particularly as the first person of color to serve in this capacity.
 I was sworn in as the County Prosecutor in 2017, only 180 years after the first County Prosecutor, named Joseph White, took the oath in 1837.

 Although I am very proud of my heritage and my accomplishments, my perspective on this topic may be viewed by some as skewed.
 After all, my mother’s first husband, Clayton Graham, was the first police officer shot and killed in the line of duty in Atlantic City in 1962.
 She re-married my father, Hank Tyner, who was a police officer.
 His brother, Bob Tyner, was a career police officer.
-The profession continued to run in the family, as one of my brothers is a Criminal Court judge in Indianapolis, another is a retired DEA agent, and yet another retired from the Atlantic City Police Department.
+The profession continued to run in the family, as one of my brothers is a Criminal Court judge in Indianapolis, while another is a retired DEA agent, and yet another retired from the Atlantic City Police Department.

-“Don’t punish me, with brutality . . .”
+“Don’t punish me with brutality . . .”

 So how do we change the narrative of this tragic story?
 We have heard calls for “defund the police.”
 I disagree.
 We should ensure full funding of education, social services, and law enforcement.
 Yet others, such as Attorney General William Barr, have suggested that we close our eyes and stick our fingers in our ears because, according to the Attorney General’s testimony before Congress on July 28, 2020, “systemic racism does not exist.”
 I disagree.
 As the Chief Law Enforcement Officer of this County, it would not have taken 180 years for someone who looks like me to occupy the office, if systemic racism did not exist.
 When you consider that in the entire history of the State of New Jersey and all twenty one counties, only three of the sixty-one Attorney Generals have been persons of color (Hon.
 Peter Harvey, Hon.
 Paula Dow, and Hon.
 Gurbir Grewal) and only ten persons of color, including myself, have been confirmed for full terms as county prosecutors.

 Prosecutor Jennifer Webb-McRae of Cumberland County and I are the only two persons of color to hold our positions in the southern part of the State.
 In Atlantic County, the only police departments other than Atlantic City Police Department and Pleasantville Police Department to be led by a person of color or a woman has been Mullica Township Police Department and Galloway Township Police Department.
-Very simply, the system was not created by most of us (i.e. people of color and women) who are now free to fully participate in the delivery of justice.
+Very simply, the system was not created by most of us (i.e., people of color and women) who are now free to fully participate in the delivery of justice.

 Cumberland County Prosecutor Jennifer Webb-McRae